robertjskelton/robertjskelton.github.io/_posts/2021-01-23-mazda-miata-mudflaps.markdown

 The most annoying thing about my ND Miata is the dirt and mud that the front tires kick up on the front quarter panel.
 What this car needs is some mudflaps!
 There are some good custom options for ND Miatas from companies like [JB Armor](https://www.jamesbaroneracing.com/shop/index.php?main_page=product_info&cPath=333_366_407_470&products_id=988&fbclid=IwAR26syZfIKyJYyDGiEG3k0QD7_x-uPad5YtfjFZ-YMbeTNvX11FoXJTFl88) for $115, or [Megachip Solutions](https://megachipusa.com/products/nd-mazda-miata-chip-guards?variant=35548669509797) for $89, but you can save a few bucks and make your own from a generic mudflap, so I figured I'd try that out.

 I bought the [MF12-BAS-BLK Rally Armor mudflaps](https://amzn.to/3sNNtlP), which are 4 for $25.
 Cheap.
-Inspired by [this miata.net post](https://forum.miata.net/vb/showthread.php?t=678967), I set about creating a carboard template to dry fit the mudflaps behind the front tires, then cut the [Rally Armor mudflaps](https://amzn.to/3sNNtlP) to fit that template.
+Inspired by [this miata.net post](https://forum.miata.net/vb/showthread.php?t=678967), I set about creating a cardboard template to dry fit the mudflaps behind the front tires, then cut the [Rally Armor mudflaps](https://amzn.to/3sNNtlP) to fit that template.

 ![Mudflaps](/images/mudflaps/1.jpg)